 “It reminds us that becoming a professional means more than just learning the science of pharmacy.
 It means mastering the art of pharmaceutical care in service to fellow human beings,” Robinson said.

-The oath was administered by College of Pharmacy Assistant Professor Emmanuelle Schwartzman, PharmD, BCACP, CDE.
+The oath was administered by College of Pharmacy Associate Professor Emmanuelle Schwartzman, PharmD, BCACP, CDE.
 The ceremony opened with an inspirational video message from WesternU President Daniel R. Wilson, MD, PhD.

 “Years from now we will look back on the remarkable Class of 2020 with great pride,” Robinson said.
 “The pandemic of 2020 has shown the resolve, perseverance, tenacity and greatness of this class in being prepared to enter the workforce during a national and world health care crisis.
 Our nation needs your talents, skills and services like never before.”